 At this stage, IMLS has screened applications only for institutional eligibility and application completeness.
+Field reviewers have assessed the proposals based on the review criteria in the FY 2024 Notice of Funding Opportunity.
 We are counting on you to determine how good a job each applicant does in:

-- meeting the goals of the National Leadership Grants for Museums grant program, and - presenting a clear justification for the project, detailing the project workplan, and articulating the project results.
+- meeting the goals of the National Leadership Grants for Museums program, and - presenting a clear justification for the project, detailing the project workplan, and articulating the project results.

-Step 1: Sign in to eGMS Reach
+Step 1: Sign in to eGMS Reach and Create Password